-In the consolidated income statements, gains or losses on the sale of operating lease assets, excluding properties, at the end of the lease agreement are presented on a gross basis.
+In the consolidated income statements, gains or losses on the sale of operating lease assets, excluding properties, at the end of the lease agreement are presented on a gross basis (where the Group acts as a lessor).
 This means that the proceeds from the sale of the assets are recognized under other income, whereas the carrying amount of the lease assets is recognized under operating expenses.